The Ultimate Guide to Visual Product Configurators

 Have you ever ordered something online that didn’t live up to the photographs?
 That sinking feeling—buyer’s remorse—is something consumers go to great lengths to avoid.
 And that pain avoidance almost certainly contributes to the fact that Americans only end up buying 58% of the items they add to their online shopping carts each year.

-How do you calm your customers’ minds and gently guide them toward the “order” button?
+How do you calm your customers’ minds with product visualization and gently guide them toward the “order” button?
 Shoppers need to feel confident that the products they order will match the shipments they receive, and that’s harder to do with highly customizable goods.
 That’s what makes a visual product configurator such a powerful selling tool for these types of products.